YogaWang7/YogaWang7.github.io/index.md

 # About Me

 Hello!
 My name is Yujia Wang (CHN: 王宇佳).
-At now I am in my second year of graduate school at [Beijing Institute of Technology](https://english.bit.edu.cn/).
+Now I am in my third year of graduate school at [Beijing Institute of Technology](https://english.bit.edu.cn/).

 # Research Interests

 - **AI for good + real-world data-driven problems**.
-- Undertand and predict human behavior in order to provide better solutions for society.
+- Understand and predict human behavior in order to provide better solutions for society.
 - Leverage domain knowledge or theoretical models, such as game theory, to enhance neural network methods.

 # Education

-- I will finish a MSc in Computer Science at Beijing Institute of Technology ([BIT](https://english.bit.edu.cn/)) in 2024, supervised by <a href = "https://scholar.google.com/citations?hl=en&user=-vZRFXgAAAAJ">Haoran Yu</a>.
+- I will finish an MSc in Computer Science at Beijing Institute of Technology ([BIT](https://english.bit.edu.cn/)) in 2024, supervised by <a href = "https://scholar.google.com/citations?hl=en&user=-vZRFXgAAAAJ">Haoran Yu</a>.
 - I have completed **(with honors)** a BSc in Computer Science at the Huazhong Agricultural University ([HZAU](http://www.hzau.edu.cn/en/HOME.htm)) in 2020.

 {% include_relative _includes/publications.md %}